-HPRE 298 Methods and Materials in Physical Education
+Methods and Materials in Physical Education HPRE 298

 This course is designed for the prospective elementary teacher.
 Principles, methods, materials and programs in physical education are presented for various age levels.
-(Required of education majors).
+(Required for Education majors).

-HPRE 299 Drug Education (3-0-3)This course covers legal, sociological, psychological and physiological aspects of drug use.
+HPRE 299 Drug Education

+This course covers legal, sociological, psychological and physiological aspects of drug use.
 Values clarification and other innovative methods of curbing drug abuse will be explored.
 Both prescription and over-the-counter drugs will be covered.